WhiskyDev/whiskydev.github.io/tickets.md

 title: Tickets
 ---

-Sorry friend, but it appears that you've gotten here too early.
+Sorry friend, but it appears that we don't have any events with tickets available at the moment.

 This is where you will be able to go to get tickets, or at the very least, more details about the tickets, but so far, we have nothing to show you.